 What is back-siphonage?

-Back-siphonage is the reversal of normal flow in a system caused by negative pressure (vacuum or partial vacuum) in the supply piping.
+Back-siphonage is the reversal of normal flow in a system caused by negative pressure (vacuum or partial vacuum) in the water line.

 What factors can cause back-siphonage?

-Back-siphonage can be created when there is stoppage of the water supply due to repairs or breaks in the city main or increased demand at a location such as fire fighting.
+Back-siphonage can occur when there is a stoppage of the water supply due to repairs or breaks in the city main or an increased demand at a location such as fire fighting.

 What is backpressure?

-Backpressure is the reversal of normal flow in the system due to downstream pressure being greater than the supply pressure.
+Backpressure is the reversal of normal flow in the system due to downstream pressure being greater than the supplied pressure.

 What factors can cause a backpressure condition?